FlowFuse/website/company/team.md

 The day you start an email will send to your personal email address to gain access to your FlowForge email address which you can leverage to gain access to Slack and other resources.
-On your first day you should prioritise gaining access to Slack, the FlowForge GitHub organisation, and complete your onbaording issue.
+On your first day you should prioritise gaining access to Slack, the FlowForge GitHub organisation, and complete your onboarding issue.
 Your manager will also assign work to start on in the first week.

 [issue-tracker]: https://github.com/flowforge/admin/issues